Today I am showing you how to design the nursery of your dreams.

 This will help you streamline your style and determine what you ultimately want it to look like.

-Plan Out Your Nursery in Advance
+Plan Your Nursery Layout in Advance

 I’m terrible at drawings, but they give me an idea of where I want everything.